Mental Health Awareness Month

 New York Road Runners Invites You to Move and “Win the Day”

-In a recent op-ed for the New York Daily News, NYRR CEO Rob Simmelkjaer highlights the organization's commitment to mental health awareness, emphasizing the positive impact running can have on mental well-being.
+In a op-ed for the New York Daily News, NYRR CEO Rob Simmelkjaer highlights the organization's commitment to mental health awareness, emphasizing the positive impact running can have on mental well-being.
 He shares personal insights and encourages runners to prioritize their mental health and utilize the support systems available through NYRR.

 Running Through Grief: Finding Mindfulness Through Movement